Looking for information about other Dental Topics?

 ▲ Section references – Russell, Meighani

-Treatment and management of mesiodentes.
+Treatment and management of mesiodentes cases.

-Does a mesiodens tooth need to be removed?
+a) Does a mesiodens tooth need to be removed?

 Yes, it is an extra front tooth and as such has no place in a person’s dentition (set of teeth).
 Its presence typically interferes with adjacent teeth, especially the central incisors, and prevents them from coming in and/or aligning properly.
 Even if a mesiodens finds a way of erupting, its abnormal size and shape will spoil the appearance of the person’s smile.

-When should a mesiodens be removed?
+b) When should a mesiodens be removed?

 The timing of its extraction should be adjusted according to the patient’s stage of dental development, which is generally a function of their age.